franciscop/franciscop.github.io/blog/the-future-of-serverjs/readme.md

 3. **Find big sponsors**.
 With a big company paying me I can focus exclusively on server.js for ~1 year.
 Facebook, Google, Stripe, Airbnb, etc. have shown great contributions to open source.
 I can live with $3000-4000/month (gross) and even spare some for design and copywriting.

-There are some other alternatives like joining an agency and basing their back-end work on server.js, contracting and doing this on the side, etc. but I think those are very rare.

 I really think it is the ideal moment for a lightweight Node.js server that uses modern workflows and it's easy to get started with.
-While Javascript back-end is not as sexy as the front-end, I believe server.js can turn things around.
+While Javascript on the back-end is not as sexy as the front-end, I believe server.js can turn things around.

 My preferred method would be 3 doubtlessly.
-But I do not even know how to reach to those big companies and get them to contribute, or what to offer in exchange.
+But **I do not know how to reach to those companies** and get them to contribute, or what to offer in exchange.
 If you can help or have any advice, please contact me or tell me on Hacker News: